 a.
-Creation of tangible measures that take into account the nature of S&T and related ELSI
+Creation of tangible measures for ELSI

-- The development of tangible solutions that take into account the nature of S&T and related ELSI - Analysis and evaluation of risks/benefits and impacts from the perspective of ELSI - Implementation of business design that offers new value, and proposals for strategies for intellectual property and standardization
+- The development of tangible solutions that take into account the nature of S&T and related ELSI - Analysis and evaluation of risks/benefits and impacts from the perspective of ELSI - Implementation of business design that offers new value, and proposals for strategies for intellectual property and standardization - Recommendations for the rule-making, including regulations such as laws and ordinances, frameworks such as certification and regularization and economic measures such as insurance and compensation - Proposals for design guidelines, boundary conditions and codes of conduct (CoC) for R&D under various social and environmental conditions - Proposals for evaluation indicators and principles for risk governance, and guidelines which can serves as a shared understanding b.
+Development of co-creative mechanisms and methodologies

-- Recommendations for the rule-making, including regulations such as laws and ordinances, standards such as certification and regularization and economic measures such as insurance and compensation - Proposals for design guidelines, boundary conditions and codes of conduct (CoC) for R&D under various social and environmental conditions - Proposals for evaluation indicators and principles for risk governance, and guidelines which can serves as a shared understanding b.
-Development of co-creative mechanisms and methodologies that take into account the nature of S&T and related ELSI
+- Development of mechanisms and methodologies for dynamic/organic feedback to the sites of research regarding the impact of S&T on people and society, as well as ethical and legal issues, from the upstream stage of R&D - Exploration/forecast/analysis of the vision of society that S&T should aim, the structure of problems, issues to be dealt with and stakeholders involved - Designing of dialogue and coordination methods for co-creative science, technology and innovation

-- Development of mechanisms and methodologies for dynamic/organic feedback to the sites of research regarding the impact of S&T on people and society, as well as ethical and legal issues, from the upstream stage of R&D - Exploration/forecast/analysis of the vision of society that S&T should aim, the structure of problems, issues to be dealt with and stakeholders involved - Designing of dialogue and coordination methods for co-creative science, technology and innovation - Methods of upstream engagement of stakeholders including the connection to decisionmaking and governance, and the function of technology assessment - Empirical verification and development for the advancement of function and design in science and technology communication - Methodology of translation of knowledge regarding S&T and associated risks among stakeholders in various positions - Methodology of dialogue and coordination for establishing constructive discussions and convergence, while taking into account the presence of diverse perspectives - Development of systems, tools, evaluation methods and indicators that contribute to the advancement of science and technology communication, with the application of new S&T, such as information and communication technology c.
+- Methods of upstream co-creation with stakeholders, and the function of technology assessment - Empirical verification and development for the advancement of function and design in science and technology communication - Methodology of translation of knowledge regarding S&T and associated risks among stakeholders in various positions - Methodology of dialogue and coordination for establishing constructive discussions and convergence, while taking into account the presence of diverse perspectives - Development of systems, tools, evaluation methods and indicators that contribute to the advancement of science and technology communication, with the application of new S&T, such as information and communication technology c.
 Case analysis of trans-science issues and recommendations based on archive for the future society

-- Extracting and archiving science and technology communication issues relating to typical trans-science issues faced by Japanese society in the past and the present, analyzing problems arising from predicting the future and constructing countermeasures based solely on past experience, making recommendations for the future based on these analyses and communicating them to the rest of the world. - Even if they do not stem from S&T itself, the Program covers issues considered important in terms of the relationship between S&T and humans/societies, especially issues with significant social impacts, such as those relating to human life (e.g, vaccine-preventable diseases (VPD) and vaccines or the accident at the Fukushima nuclear power stations resulting from the Great East Japan Earthquake).
+- Extracting and archiving issues relating to typical trans-science cases faced by Japanese society in the past and the present, analyzing problems arising from predicting the future and constructing countermeasures based solely on past experience, making recommendations for the future based on these analyses and communicating them to the rest of the world. - The Program covers issues considered important in terms of the relationship between S&T and humans/societies, which provide a foundation for the engagement in ELSI of S&T and which should be referred to in its development, especially issues with significant social impacts, such as those relating to human life (e.g, issues related to emerging infectious diseases including COVID-19, or the accident at the Fukushima nuclear power stations resulting from the Great East Japan Earthquake).